LarsBesselmann/WCA-EJA-GettingStarted/README.md

   ![](./images/media/workstation.png)

-  The Ubuntu Linux **Workstation** VM has the following software installed for the lab:
+  The Linux **Workstation** VM has the following software installed for the lab:

   - Maven 3.6.0
   - IBM Semeru Runtime Open Edition 17.0.8.1